Worthy Down Aerodrome

 |

-With the Armistice coming at this time, very little happened at Worthy Down, there were plans to build an airfield at nearby Flowerdown for No. 1 (Training) Wireless School, which arrived there in August 1918, but this did not come to fruition.
-Although no airfield was built, any requirement for flying by the school was handled by Worthy Down as part of the RAF's Inland Area Command (IAC).
+At the cessation of hostilities very little happened at Worthy Down.
+There were plans to build an airfield at nearby Flowerdown for 1(T)WS, but this did not come to fruition.
+Therefore it was decided that any flying required by the unit would be handled by Worthy Down as part of the RAF's Inland Area Command (IAC).
 Renamed No. 1 (Training) Wireless Squadron in March 1919, the unit was equipped with AW F.K.8 and Bristol F.2Bs.

-In December 1919, the unit was re-designated the Electrical and Wireless School (E&WS) with a detached flight at Worthy Down.
-The E&WS was located away from the main site near the former A34 road, opposite Worthy Grove.
+In December 1919, the 1(T)WS was re-designated the Electrical and Wireless School (E&WS) with its detached flight continuing to operate from Worthy Down.
+The unit was located away from the main site near the former A34 road, opposite Worthy Grove.
 Contemporary photos show wooden accommodation huts and two Bessonneau hangars with aircraft parked outside, in essence creating a separate airfield.
 The school remained here until July 1930, at which time it moved to RAF Cranwell.

 Incidentally, Flowerdown was used throughout World War Two as a listening station that fed information to Bletchley Park and after the war, as GCHQ's Composite Signals Organisation became a large HF listening station, finally closing in the late 1970s.

 With the conclusion of the First World War, thoughts turned to peace, and the need for airfields diminished.
 Worthy Down's existence now hung in the balance.
 Memories of the war, in which millions of lives were lost on all sides, were still uppermost in the minds of the military and public alike.
 There was little appetite to increase air assets or any other military assets for that matter.
 The RAF continued to fly aircraft that was a throwback to the earlier years of military aviation.